vynovikov/highLoadParser/README.md

 #### Adaptation
 Previously built [postParser](https://github.com/vynovikov/postParser) is changed according to following steps:
 - Multi-threading is removed.
-Processing uses single thread.
-For simplicity and kubernetes resource allocation clearance.
+Processing is carried out in single thread way for simplicity and kubernetes resource allocation clearance.
 Tuning for incoming load is provided by Kubernetes autoscaling
 - gRPC transmitters/receivers are replaced with more performant Apache Kafka producers/consumers
 - Parser is obtained metric handling module necessary for autoscaling purposes